oguz-kolukisa/7880-project/Readme.md

 - **Hyperparameter Space**: Limited exploration due to computational constraints

 **Lessons Learned:**
- The training behavior observed—stable convergence, consistently stronger 5-shot performance, and occasional mid-training performance peaks—suggests the implementation is functionally correct.
+ The training behavior observed stable convergence, consistently stronger 5-shot performance, and occasional mid-training performance peaks suggests the implementation is functionally correct.
 The remaining performance gap emphasizes how critical complete implementation reporting is in research papers, and how difficult it can be to reproduce state-of-the-art results without access to the authors’ code.
 Finally, the heavy computational cost (over 160 GPU-hours for limited trials) highlights the practical importance of efficient hyperparameter search and the central role of compute availability in modern deep learning research.

 ---